 Chat, Monitoring Chat Sessions

-Oracle Service Cloud, All currently supported versions
+Oracle B2C Service, All currently supported versions

 When Oracle Service Chat is enabled on your site and you configure a staff profile, additional options related to Oracle Service Chat features and functionality are included and available for configuration also.
 The Chat options appear on the Service tab in the lower section of the page.

 When Oracle Service Chat is enabled for the staff profile, you can enable the Supervisor and Monitor check boxes to allow a staff member the ability to monitor chat sessions.
 Only staff with Supervisor rights can be enabled to Monitor chat sessions.